OpenINF/GitHub-Markdown/README.md

 <br />

-You can also create linebreaks inside your tooltip by using the `&#10;` HTML sequence.
+One can also create linebreaks inside tooltips by using the `&#10;` HTML sequence.

 ```markdown